rickosborne/cascades/md/10-1-5-weather.md

 We were both up and in the aisle within moments.
 Mr. Duchesne stood up from 21C and smiled as he waited for us to pass.
-I gave him a half wave and saw that Pamela had her perfect smile back in place.
+I gave him a half wave and saw that Pamela had her perfect smile on.
 I'd gotten to see behind that mask for a while, but it was firmly back in place.

 We arrived at 18D to find the entire row fast asleep.